Blue rinse

 A blue rinse is a dilute hair dye used to reduce the yellowed appearance of grey or white hair.

 The blue rinse gained popularity after Jean Harlow's appearance in the 1930 film Hell's Angels.
-Queen Elizabeth The Queen Mother also contributed to the popularity of the blue rinse in the 1940s.
-Politician Benjamin Netanyahu uses this style.
+Queen Elizabeth the Queen Mother also contributed to the popularity of the blue rinse in the 1940s.
+Israeli politician Benjamin Netanyahu uses the style.

-In British politics, the term Blue Rinse Brigade has been used to refer to affluent older women involved in Conservative politics, charity work and committees.
+In British politics, the term "Blue Rinse Brigade" has been used to refer to affluent older women involved in conservative politics, charity work, and committees.